I. M. Dharmadasa

-I.M.
-Dharmadasa is Professor of Applied Physics and leads the Electronic Materials and Solar Energy (solar cells and other Semiconductor Devices) Group at Sheffield Hallam University, UK.
+I. M. Dharmadasa is a Professor of Applied Physics and leads the electronic materials and solar energy (solar cells and other semiconductor devices) group at Sheffield Hallam University, UK.
 Dharme has worked in semiconductor research since becoming a PhD student at Durham University as a Commonwealth Scholar in 1977, under the supervision of the late Sir Gareth Roberts.
 His interest in the electrodeposition of thin film solar cells grew when he joined the Apollo Project at BP Solar in 1988.
-He continued this area of research on joining Sheffield Hallam University in 1990.
+He continued this area of research by joining Sheffield Hallam University in 1990.

 Career and research

 He has published over 200 refereed and conference papers, has six British patents on thin film solar cells and has made over 175 conference presentations.
 He has made five book contributions and is the author of the book Advances in Thin Film Solar cells, which was published in 2012.
-Dharmadasa has also successfully supervised 20 Ph.D. and M.Phil. candidates and 14 years of PDRA support.
+Dharmadasa has also successfully supervised 20 Ph.D. and M.Phil. candidates and 14 years of postdoctoral research associate support.
 He has gained research council and international government funding, and was included in the 2001 Research Assessment Exercise for Metallurgy and Materials which gained the top rating of five.

-His recent scientific breakthroughs [1-2], which are fundamental to describing the photovoltaic activity of cadmium telluride/cadmium sulfide solar cells, were summarised in a "new theoretical model for CdTe”.
-Based on these novel ideas he has reported a higher efficiency of 18% for cadmium telluride/cadmium sulfide cell [3], compared with 16.5% reported by NREL in the United States in 2002.
-He currently focuses on low-cost methods to develop thin film solar cells based on electrodeposited copper indium gallium selenide materials, where he has reported efficiencies of 15.9% to date, compared with the highest value of 19.5% reported by NREL [4] using more expensive techniques.
+His recent scientific breakthroughs, which are fundamental to describing the photovoltaic activity of cadmium telluride/cadmium sulfide solar cells, were summarised in a "new theoretical model for CdTe".
+Based on these novel ideas he has reported a higher efficiency of 18% for cadmium telluride/cadmium sulfide cell, compared with 16.5% reported by NREL in the United States in 2002.
+He currently focuses on low-cost methods to develop thin film solar cells based on electrodeposited copper indium gallium selenide materials, where he has reported efficiencies of 15.9% to date, compared with the highest value of 19.5% reported by NREL using more expensive techniques.
 His article 'Fermi level pinning and effects on CuInGaSe2-based thin-film solar cells' was selected to be part of the Semiconductor Science and Technology Journal's Highlights of 2009.